nymtech/dev-portal/src/learn-through-tutorials/simple-service-provider.md

 <img src="/img/tutorials/simple-websocket/nym-websocket-demo-2.png"/>

-We'll be learning:
-- How to build a Typescript application from Scratch.
-- How to initialize a Nym Websocket Client and connect it to the mixnet.
-- How to send a message through the mixnet in a format that the Service Provider can parse.

-Don’t worry if you are rusty with Javascript or Typescript, there will be plenty to copy and paste here!
+We'll dive into the process of creating a Typescript application from the ground up.
+We'll cover how to set up a Nym Websocket Client and connect it to the mixnet, as well as the necessary steps to send a properly formatted message through the mixnet to the Service Provider.
+Don't fret if your skills in Javascript or Typescript are a bit rusty, there will be plenty of code snippets to copy and paste along the way.

+To assist in your learning, the complete code for this tutorial is available on [Github](https://github.com/nymtech/developer-tutorials).
+You can use it as a reference while building or simply download it and follow along as you progress through the tutorial."

 #### What do we want to achieve?

-We want to be able to have our User Client present us a simple form (in the web browser) which we can enter data into.
-Then, once we have filled the form out, press a 'Send' button that will then send that data straight to our Service Provider, via the mixnet.
-We will then be able to see the data we sent within the UI of the Service Provider in the web browser.
+We aim to create a user-friendly experience for sending data through the mixnet.
+The User Client will present a simple form accessible through a web browser, where users can enter their data.
+Once the form is completed, users can press a 'Send' button which will transmit the data straight to the Service Provider via the mixnet.
+The sent data will be visible within the user interface of the Service Provider, which can also be accessed through a web browser.

 #### What is a Service Provider
 'Service Providers' are the name given to any type of app that can communicate with the mixnet via a Nym Client.
 The [Network Requester]() is an app that takes an outbound network request from the mixnet, performs that request (e.g. authenticating with a message server and recieving new messages) and then passes the response back to the user who requested it, sheilding their metadata from the message server.